 How to Earn Your GED and College Degree Simultaneously

-For many Americans, withdrawing from high school prior to graduation leads to a number of closed doors.
-Without a high school degree, most Americans have traditionally been unable to pursue higher forms of education, as well as obtain certain jobs.
-The bottom line is, in order to make a decent living, a high school diploma or equivalency, as well as some college coursework is necessary.
+For many Americans, withdrawing from high school before graduation leads to several closed doors.
+Without a high school degree, most Americans have traditionally been unable to pursue higher education and obtain specific jobs.
+The bottom line is that a high school diploma or equivalency and some college coursework are necessary to make a decent living.

 Fortunately, community colleges across the country are striving to provide more programs to cater to the needs of non-high school graduates.
 Upon earning one’s GED, students can enroll in community college to pursue a variety of career and college degree opportunities.
-In some cases, both a GED and a college degree can be sought simultaneously.
+Sometimes, a GED and a college degree can be sought simultaneously.

-According to the National Center for Education Statistics, individuals who have not earned their high school degree stand to earn far less than individuals who have earned their high school diploma, associate’s degree, bachelor’s degree, or other advanced degrees or trainings.
+According to the National Center for Education Statistics, individuals who have not earned their high school degree stand to earn far less than individuals who have earned their high school diploma, associate’s degree, bachelor’s degree, or other advanced degrees or training.
 In fact, statistics show that high school graduates make, on average, over $7,000 more per year than workers who did not complete high school.
-Additionally, workers who have an associate’s degree make about $7,000 more per year than those with a high school diploma.
+Additionally, workers with an associate’s degree make about $7,000 more annually than those with a high school diploma.
 With reduced wages, pay, and benefits, individuals who do not graduate from high school are at a considerable economic and social disadvantage.

-Furthermore, even when a high school dropout earns his or her GED, the struggle to find a good paying job still exists as many jobs today – even entry level jobs – require at least some college coursework, if not a completed associate’s degree.
-As a result, many GED earners and educational leaders assert that community colleges must boost their programs to more substantially support students with a GED.
+Furthermore, even when a high school dropout earns their GED, the struggle to find a good-paying job still exists.
+Many jobs today – even entry-level – require at least some college coursework, if not a completed associate’s degree.
+As a result, many GED earners and educational leaders assert that community colleges must boost their programs to support students with a GED more substantially.
 In so doing, community colleges ensure two things.
 First, they open otherwise closed doors to educational opportunities for students who did not complete high school.
-Secondly, they increase the number of students obtaining necessary and relevant training to enter today’s workforce.
-As a result, more people have good paying jobs.
+Secondly, they increase the number of students obtaining the necessary and relevant training to enter today’s workforce.
+As a result, more people have good-paying jobs.
 With this access to higher education, students attending community college programs with their GED will be able to pursue career pathways that are substantially more sustainable, profitable, and potentially more rewarding.

 How to Earn Your GED and College Degree – Simultaneously

 If you’re ready to begin your path to higher education, start by first completing your GED; however, if you have not yet completed your GED, have no fear!
-There are plenty of community colleges that provide supportive programs for students that are non-high school graduates who have not yet completed their GED.
+There are plenty of community colleges that provide support programs for students who are non-high school graduates who have not yet completed their GED.

-For example, Rockland Community College (RCC), located in Suffern, New York, allows students who have not yet completed high school to enroll in community college classes in order to earn both their GED and college degree simultaneously.
-As RCC explains, students who are interested in earning their GED and college degree are admitted through a special admissions procedure: upon being accepted, students will begin their 24 credits to earning their GED.
+For example, Rockland Community College (RCC), located in Suffern, New York, allows students who have not yet completed high school to simultaneously enroll in community college classes to earn their GED and college degrees.
+As RCC explains, students who are interested in earning their GED and a college degree are admitted through a particular admissions procedure: upon being accepted, students will begin their 24 credits to earn their GED.
 Additional stipulations apply for a student to be admitted, including requirements such as:

 • Students must attend a GED workshop at RCC before applying.

-• Students must not be high school or have already completed their high school equivalency.
+• Students must not be in high school or have already completed their high school equivalency.

-• Students must be at least 19 years of age and must be a current resident of New York.
+• Students must be at least 19 years of age and must be current residents of New York.

-• Students must take the English and Math Assessment tests, and must earn scores that meet or exceed the “Ability to Benefit” scores (determined by the U.S. Department of Education).
+• Students must take the English and Math Assessment tests and earn scores that meet or exceed the “Ability to Benefit” scores (determined by the U.S. Department of Education).

 In addition to programs available at RCC, students attending Columbia-Greene Community College (CGCC), located in Hudson, New York, are also provided with unique GED and degree opportunities.